nchua/nickchua/index.md

 ## Interests

 ### Wearable Technology
 Advances in wearable technology fascinates me as we become ever more connected to our online presences.
-I am currently following Focals by North and the Levi's Commuter X Jacquard by Google.
+I am currently following and waiting to purchase the Focals by North and the Levi's Commuter X Jacquard by Google once their prohibitive prices decline.

 ### Books
 I am an avid reader of science fiction and fantasy.
 My favorite authors include: Patrick Rothfuss, Brent Weeks, R.A.
 Salvatore, and Steven Erikson.
 My past and present favorite series are The Kingkiller Chronicles, Night Angel Trilogy, and Eragon.
 I am also a fan of Star Wars novelizations, but refuse to read any material covering the new trilogy.
 If you know of any series that fit a similar profile I would love to know!